• Skip to primary navigation

 If you’re more of a beer drinker, you may want to check out some non-alcoholic beer.
 Clausthaler is a brand that you can find at your local Total Wine store.

-This German brand also comes in a variety of flavors that would be great in place of your typical happy hour drink of choice.
+This German brand comes in a variety of flavors that would be great in place of your typical happy hour drink of choice.
+They recently released two new options if your looking for a refreshing non-alcoholic beer!

 Low Calorie Low Alcohol Wine